 by open

-shows how the setup relates to where price opened — above, below, or at a key reference level.
+shows how the setup relates to where price opened — above, below, or within a key reference range.

 by outside close